clay-curry/clay-curry/README.md

 - 📫 Want to get in touch?
 [My email is easy to remember](mailto:me@claycurry.com).
 <br>

-- ⚡ Fun fact: camelCase is objectively better
+- ⚡ Activist for tabs over spaces
-- 😄 Pronouns: he / him
+- 😄 Pronouns: he / him 🌈

 <!--